Syslog ingestion with ActiveGate

 ActiveGate version 1.295+ recommended

-Syslog, short for system logging protocol, is a logging mechanism that enables system administrators to oversee and control log files from various system components, such as network devices, Linux host syslog, syslog servers, or other syslog producers.
+Syslog, short for System Logging Protocol, is a logging mechanism that allows system administrators to oversee and control log files from various system components, such as network devices, Linux hosts, syslog servers, or other syslog producers.

 This guide shows you how to configure your Environment ActiveGate on Linux to collect syslog logs in your network and ingest them to Dynatrace.